anshulkharb/YouGreen/README.md

 We know that music videos are still running continuously in the background tab(since I start writing this article) while fetching 100s of MB on full HD quality, but what if there's a way in which we can still listen to the music in the same quality by restricting video quality to the lowest, which we were not watching anyway and it'll function by fetching just fraction of the data compared to former way.

-So, here's the simple solution, YouGreen, saving the planet one video at a time
+So, here's the simple solution, YouGreen, saving the planet one video at a time.